-Confusing, ambiguous, and awkward phrases must be rewritten for clarity.
+Confusing, ambiguous, and awkward phrases should be rewritten for clarity.
 If you notice that rewriting is needed but are unsure how to rewrite it yourself, then indicate this issue in a comment in your Word document.

 Noting these after-affects, one has to wonder how human experience can be anything but an ineffectual, spectatorial undergoing.

 The last two words are confusing.
 They need to be rewritten like this: